 Easily finding a quiet space to think

 Flexible working is a strong driver for young people in the workplace.
-According to the Deloitte Millennial Survey 2017, millennials believe that flexible working arrangements support better productivity and staff engagement while enhancing well-being, health and happiness.
+According to the Deloitte Millennial Survey 2017, millennials believe that flexible working arrangements support better workplace productivity and staff engagement while enhancing well-being, health and happiness.
 As Jonathan Parkes notes, ’for the younger generation money seems to be a secondary concern, they’re interested in being stimulated and excited by the company they work for and are much more interested in the purpose of the company and how that fits with their values and beliefs’.

 Health and exercise are also high on the agenda for millennials, which ties in with their desire for workplace mobility.
-Naveed explains that “they are more concerned about their well-being and their health, so companies need to follow this in terms of perks, with the like of gym facilities and motivational classes, for example.
+Naveed explains that “they are more concerned about their well-being and their health, so companies need to follow this in terms of perks, with the likes of gym facilities and motivational classes, for example.
 Our most important assets are our mind and body, and coworking spaces should be helping people with this aspect of their personal development too”.
 Allowing people more movement within their own office is a simple way to encourage your teams to look away from their screens and stretch their legs.

 The younger generation are interested in being stimulated and excited by the company they work for.Jonathan Parkes, Head of Global Construction and Workplace Strategy at Aptiv